Notice (Board of Regents Policy Manual 22.214.171.124)

 In the event that the Faculty member's service is interrupted by a leave of absence, then that particular year of absence or extension shall not be counted as contributing to the service periods stated in any of the above procedures.
 In any year of absence or extension, the Faculty member will be reviewed according to regular procedures, except that if a Critical Review would be called for as described above, that review shall be postponed until the next normal year of service.

-The candidate has the responsibility to prepare and review the documentation that is submitted, except for evaluation letters, if applicable.
+The candidate has the responsibility to prepare, review, and submit all required documentation and materials, except for evaluation letters, if applicable.
 However, the list provided by the candidate for external evaluators should be included in the package.
 When this documentation is complete and in the proper format, the candidate will sign a statement that it is both accurate and complete.

 Should the candidate fail to meet the deadlines established by the Unit for submission of the required documentation, the Faculty member will receive a letter of non-reappointment.